ucpcc/2026/en/qualifier.md

 ## Contest Procedures

-- Account information for the contest will be distributed to participating teams a few days before the event.
+- A temporary account for the contest will be made and handed out to participating teams a few days before the event.
 You should log in with this account to compete.
 - You may use internet searches or pre-written code.

 ### Important Notes